 Schizophrenia requires lifelong treatment, even at times when symptoms have diminished.
 Inpatient treatment clinics are known to be extremely successful at providing people with the thorough care they need in order to help them learn more about their schizophrenia and how to better manage their symptoms.
 Additionally, during times of crisis, inpatient hospitalization is usually the best choice because it ensures safety and gets patients started on the right path toward recovery.
 While medication is a major part of schizophrenia, it alone is usually not enough to fully control symptoms, which is why a treatment rehab that also provides a variety of therapeutic methods is going to be the most beneficial.Through a variety of different therapeutic approaches, inpatient clinics can help patients learn how to manage their symptoms and learn to live a more independent life.

 Types of schizophrenia treatment offered at Vermilion Behavioral Health Systems in Lafayette, LA

 Upon arriving at Vermilion in Lafayette, each patient will complete an initial assessment where the staff will gather as much information about the individual as possible, such as currents needs for treatment, current level of functioning, and previous treatment history.
 Once this assessment is complete, it will be reviewed by one of our psychiatrists who will recommend the most appropriate level of care.
 If inpatient hospitalization is recommended, then the admission process is started immediately.
 At Vermilion’s treatment clinic, our main therapeutic model is rational emotive behavioral therapy (REBT), which is suited for both acute, short-term lengths of stay, as well as extended care and a full spectrum of disorders, including mental health and substance abuse.
 Some of the other forms of therapy you may participate in may include the following:

-Detoxification: For adolescents and adults who come to Vermilion chemically dependent on drugs or alcohol, we provide a fully-monitored medical detox rehab.
+Detoxification: For adults who come to Vermilion chemically dependent on drugs or alcohol, we provide a fully-monitored medical detox rehab.
 As part of the 12-step model of recovery, we implement the idea of “rational recovery,” designed to provide patients with the recovery skills that can last a lifetime and prevent future struggles with addiction.